Please note: a valid prescription is required for all prescription medication.

 What Eliquis Is and How It Works

-Eliquis® is the reference brand for apixaban.
+US delivery from Canada is available for eligible prescriptions through our platform.
 CanadianInsulin.com is a prescription referral platform.
 We verify prescriptions with your prescriber when required, and licensed Canadian pharmacies dispense your order.
+You can review access options and typical savings without insurance in the sections below.

 Who It’s For

-This medicine is indicated for adults who need anticoagulation to reduce the risk of stroke and systemic embolism in nonvalvular atrial fibrillation, to treat DVT and PE, and to reduce the risk of recurrent DVT/PE after initial therapy.
-It is also used for prevention of venous clots after hip or knee replacement.
+This medicine is used in adults to reduce the risk of stroke and systemic embolism in nonvalvular atrial fibrillation.
+It also treats acute deep vein thrombosis or pulmonary embolism and helps prevent recurrence after initial therapy.
+Another approved use is prevention of venous thromboembolism after hip or knee replacement surgery.

 Dosage and Usage